radp05/scalable-microservices/frontend/README-MICRO-APP.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# Copyright

- Copyright (C) @Incedo Inc. - All Rights Reserved
- * Unauthorized copying of this project, via any medium is strictly prohibited
- * Proprietary and confidential
- * Written by Gavishiddappa Gadagi <gavishiddappa.gadagi@incedoinc.com> Nov 2019